yverry/verry.org/content/homepage/about-me.md

 ##### Professionel Experience

 Head of Infrastructure & Operations at [bedrock](https://bedrockstreaming.com).
-Scaling, automatisation, webperf is my challenge.
+Scaling, automatisation, webperf is my challenge in OTT area.
 15+ years of XP in web company.